graphql-community/graphql-directive-uppercase/README.md

 I would love to see your contribution. ❤️

-For local development (and testing) is all you have to do just `yarn` and then `yarn dev`.
-This will start the server (powered by Micro from ZEIT) and Babel for transpilation of index.js.
+For local development (and testing), all you have to do is to run `yarn` and then `yarn dev`.
+This will start the Apollo server and you are ready to contribute 🎉

-Run `yarn test` for unit tests (we using Jest)
+Run yarn test (try --watch flag) for unit tests (we are using Jest)

 ## License